maideyildiz/leaderboard/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

-## Contact

-For any questions or feedback, please open an issue on the [GitHub repository](https://github.com/maideyildiz/leaderboard/issues).